E.T. (song): Composition

 Musically, "E.T." is an electronic and hip hop song, and draws heavily from dubstep and techno, along with smaller amounts of drum and bass.
 BBC Music described the song as a "rave-influenced quasi ballad".
 The song is written in the key of F minor and follows a slow tempo of 76 beats per minute in common time.
 Perry's vocal range spans from E♭4 to D♭5.
 Ann Powers of the Los Angeles Times noted a "hip-hop diva's stutter" in the song similar to that of Rihanna.
 Matthew Perpetua of Rolling Stone found the song sounded similar to hard rock ballads by Evanescence.
 The song's production has been described as "a mishmash and bleeps and blips with a driving drum track".
-Darryl Sterdan of the QMI Agency noted the song uses the "stomp-stomp-clap" beat from Queen's "We Will Rock You" (1977), while AllMusic's Stephen Thomas Erlewine noted similarities to productions helmed by Ryan Tedder.
+Darryl Sterdan of the QMI Agency noted the song uses the "stomp-stomp-clap" beat from Queen's song "We Will Rock You", while AllMusic's Stephen Thomas Erlewine noted similarities to productions helmed by Ryan Tedder.

 According to Perry, the song is about "falling in love with a foreigner".
 James Montgomery of MTV News also noted that Perry sings about a "lover from different dimension".
 For its single release, the song was reworked to feature two verses from Kanye West, in which he raps about "extraterrestriality".
 "E.T." opens with the first rap verse by West containing the lines "I got a dirty mind / I got filthy ways / I'm trying to bathe my Ape in your milky way / They callin' me an alien / A big-headed astronaut".
 Then, using metaphors about extraterrestrials, Perry sings, "You're not like the others / Futuristic lover / Different DNA".
 The chorus has Perry addressing her lover: "Kiss me, kiss me / Infect me with your love and / Fill me with your poison", claiming to be "ready for abduction".
 West contributes a second verse to the track, before Perry's final refrain, with heavily auto-tuned vocals: "I know a bar out in Mars / Where they driving spaceships instead of cars".
 He finishes with a reference to the fictional animated character Shrek and lyrics about "alien sex": "I'mma disrobe you then I'mma probe you / See, I abducted you so I tell you what to do."
 Ben Kaplan from National Post noted West's presence on the track was similar to the work on his fourth studio album, 808s & Heartbreak (2008).